jopineda/10xtrim/tutorial/README.md

 ```
 TCATAGGCCTGCTTGCCATTTATATGTCTTCTTTGGAGAAATATCTA*TT*TAGATATTTCTCCAAAGAAGACATATAAATGGCAAGCAGGCCTATGAAAAGGTGCTCAACGTTATTAATCATAGGAGAAAAGCAAATCCCCAAACTACAATG
 ```
+The FP variant is denoted by the surrounding asterisks.

-The subsections map to nearby locations in the genome.
+The subsections of the chimera map to nearby locations in the genome.
 As seen in this BLAT result:

 ```
    ACTIONS      QUERY   SCORE START   END QSIZE IDENTITY  CHROM           STRAND  START       END   SPAN